g-otn/GameServerEC2Discord/README.md

 If the server is not acessible try connecting into the instance, disabling auto shutdown and check logs for errors.
 See [Useful info and commands](#useful-info-and-commands).

-> [!NOTE]
-> For extra security, SSH-ing and ICMP pinging the instances are only accepted from IPv4 where the Terraform config was applied (e.g your computer).
-This means once your IPv4 changes, you must run `terraform apply` again to update the security groups rules, or do it manually.
-Otherwise you won't be able to ping / SSH.

 </details>

 ### (Recommended) Discord interactions